Grambling State University Scholarships (2025–2026)

 Do I have to apply?

 Yes.
-ACM requires an application through your state higher education office.
-Out-of-state fee waivers tied to academic merit are awarded automatically when you qualify.
+ACM requires an application through your state higher education office, but out-of-state fee waivers tied to academic merit are awarded automatically when eligibility is met.

 ✅ Automatic Merit Scholarships